stdware/choruskit/README.md

 # ChorusKit

-ChorusKit is a plugin framework derived from Qt Creator for OpenVPI SVS applications.
+ChorusKit is a plugin framework derived from Qt Creator for SVS applications.

 ## Dependencies